dotnet/designs/accepted/single-file/design.md

   * Apps using managed, ready-to-run, native code
   * Framework-dependent and self-contained apps
   * Apps with content explicitly annotated for inclusion/exclusion in the single-file bundle
-  * MSIL files with embedded PDBs
+  * IL files with embedded PDBs
   * PDBs included/excluded from bundle
 * Tests for ensure that every app model template supported by .NET 5 can be published as a single file.
 * Tests to ensure cross-platform publishing of single-file bundles.